epleterte/mcollective-lusers-agent/README.md

 The plugin client application takes some actions - *who*, *wall*, *has_user*, *has_group*.
 If no action is given the default action is _who_.

-    who      - queries the environment for logged in users. takes no arguments. wall     - write a message to all users with wall. takes one string as an argument, i.e. "hello lusers" has_user  - ask the environment if a given user exists (getent passwd <user>). takes one or more users as a string. has_group  - ask the environment if a given group exists (getent group <group>). takes one or more groups as a string.
+    who        - queries the environment for logged in users. takes a user name as an optional filter. wall       - write a message to all users with wall. takes one string as an argument, i.e. "hello lusers" has_user   - ask the environment if a given user exists (getent passwd <user>). takes one or more users as a string. has_group  - ask the environment if a given group exists (getent group <group>). takes one or more groups as a string.

 Examples
 --------